christytan/OCI-GoldenGate/workshops/atp-d/LabGuide700BuildinganddeployingPythonapplicationstacksondedicatedautonomousinfrastructure.md

 unzip Wallet_ATPDedicatedDB.zip -d /home/opc/ATPDpython/wallet/
 ```

-- Configure sqlnet.ora in our wallet folder
+- The sqlnet.ora file in your wallet folder needs to have an entry pointing to the location of the wallet folder.
+Open the file in vi editor as follows,

 ```
 vi /home/opc/ATPDpython/wallet/sqlnet.ora